Some Nights (album)

-Some Nights is the second studio album by the American pop rock group fun.
+Some Nights is the second and final studio album by the American pop rock group fun.
 It was released on February 21, 2012, through Fueled by Ramen.
 It was recorded in 2011 and produced by Jeff Bhasker.
 After signing to the new label, the band began to work on Some Nights for over nine months throughout 2011.

 "We Are Young" was released as the lead single from the album and bolstered the band to mainstream success with the aid of television and advertising.
 It topped the US Billboard Hot 100 for six weeks and Alternative Songs for two weeks, with over six million digital downloads.
 The title track was commissioned as the second single and has reached No. 3 on the Billboard Hot 100 chart, selling 6.8 million digital downloads as well as becoming their second No. 1 on Alternative Songs.
 The band later won the Grammy Award for Best New Artist, and "We Are Young" won the Grammy Award for Song of the Year.
 Fun received four other Grammy nominations: two for "We Are Young" and two for the album itself.